mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 Hot Cue Mode
 ^^^^^^^^^^^^

-To enable Hot Cue mode, press the :hwlabel:`Hot Cue` button.
+To enable Hot Cue mode, press the :hwlabel:`HOT CUE` button.
 When the performance pads are in Hot Cue mode, the Hot Cue button will be lit up.

 Pressing a performance pad when in Hot Cue mode will control the corresponding numbered Hot Cue (Performance Pad 1 controls Hot Cue 1, etc) on the virtual deck.